Robust and Efficient Estimation of Potential Outcome Means under Random Assignment: Conclusion

 \section{Conclusion}

-In this paper, we build on the work of \citet{negiwooldridge2020} to study efficiency improvements with linear regression adjustment when there are more than two treatment levels.
-In particular, we consider any arbitrary $G$ number of treatments which have been randomly assigned.
-We show that jointly estimating the vector of potential outcome means using linear RA that allows for separate slopes for the different assignment levels is asymptotically never worse than just using subsample averages.
+Building on the binary treatment case in NW (2021), we study efficiency improvements with RA when there are more than two treatment levels.
+In particular, we consider the case of random assignment of $G$ treatment levels.
+We show that jointly estimating the vector of potential outcome means using linear SRA, which allows for separate slopes for the different assignment levels, is asymptotically never worse than just using subsample averages; this result improves on the earlier work even when $G=2$.
 One case when there is no gain in asymptotic efficiency from using SRA is when the slopes are all zero.
-In other words, when the covariates are not predictive of the potential outcomes, then using separate slopes does not produce more precise estimates compared to just estimating the subsample averages.
-We also show that separate slopes RA is generally more efficient compared to pooled RA, unless the true linear projection slopes are homogeneous.
-In this case using SRA to estimate the vector of PO means is harmless.
-In other words, using SRA under this scenario does not hurt.
+In other words, when the covariates are not predictive of the potential outcomes, then using separate slopes does not produce more precise estimates than subsample averages.
+We also show that SRA is generally more efficient compared to PRA, unless the slopes in true linear projections are homogeneous.
+In this case, using SRA to estimate the vector of PO means is harmless.

-In addition, this paper also extends the discussion around nonlinear regression adjustment made in \citet{negiwooldridge2020} to more than two treatment levels.
-In particular, we show that pooled and separate nonlinear RA estimators of the quasi-maximum likelihood variety are consistent if one chooses the mean and objective functions appropriately from the linear exponential family.
-In simulations, we find that nonlinear SRA can provide substantial improvements of the subsample means estimators as well as the linear version of SRA.
-Efficiency gains from using nonlinear SRA over nonlinear PRA are harder to detect.
+In addition, we also extend the nonlinear RA results in NW (2021) to multiple treatment levels.
+We show that nonlinear RA of the QML variety is consistent if one chooses the conditional mean and objective functions appropriately from the linear exponential family of quasi-likelihoods.
+Furthermore, we also characterize the semiparametric efficiency bound for estimating the vector of PO means and show that SRA attains this bound, when the conditional means are correctly specified.